kakash1hatake/vorax4/README.md

 ## Installation

-* ensure you have ruby1.9.3 or ruby2.0
+* ensure you have at least ruby1.9.3 or ruby2.0 (also tested with 2.5.0)
-* vim 7.3 compiled with ruby support
+* vim (at least 7.3 or newer) compiled with ruby support
 * install vorax.gem to get the dependent gems

 ```